ioBroker/ioBroker.docs/docs/en/config/multihost.md

 2. `iobroker multihost connect`

-and fill out the following dialogs accordingly:
+and fill in the following dialogs accordingly:

 ```
 1 |       <MASTER-IP> |  host |       192.168.86.42 | "authentication required"